Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 The next code excerpts will contain references to the objects ``ServiceRoom`` and ``ServiceParticipant`` which are Angular services defined by the demo application.
-And it’s worth mentioning that the ``ServiceParticipant`` uses streams as room participants::
+And it's worth mentioning that the ``ServiceParticipant`` uses streams as room participants::

 	room.addEventListener("room-connected", function (roomEvent) {